Dealings involving intentional release of a GMO

 - the Regulator is satisfied that the person came into possession of a GMO inadvertently

 - the person agrees.

-A person may also apply for a licence under section 40 of the Act in respect of an inadvertent dealing.
+A person may also apply for a licence under section 40 of the Act for an inadvertent dealing.

 The Regulator may issue a temporary licence to the person.
 This is so the person can dispose of the GMO in a manner which protects the health and safety of people and the environment.
 Inadvertent dealings applications follow a simpler process than other application types.

-Dealings with viral vectors can be classified in the DNIR, NLRD and Exempt categories.
+We can classify dealings with viral vectors in the DNIR, NLRD and Exempt categories.
 The Regulator has developed guidance on the classification of contained dealings with viral vectors.